-When I watched this anime a couple of months ago, I was impressed by the breathtaking animation, the enthralling music, and the excellently executed character development.
-But what stuck out to me the most in this anime was the use of symbols and metaphors.
+What stuck out to me the most was the use of symbols and metaphors.
 They were everywhere in Your Lie In April and helped add to the overall tone, character development, and plot of the show.
-The symbolism was so strong that there are probably some that I missed, but here are the ones that stood out to me the most.
-I am going to start with the more obvious ones.
+Here are the ones that stood out to me the most.

 The Deep, Dark Ocean

 As explained, Kousei is unable to play the piano due to his mother’s death.
 Whenever he tries to sit down at a piano, he “cannot hear the notes” and becomes overwhelmed with anxiety.
 Kousei describes this feeling as “being at the bottom of a dark sea where I can’t hear anything.”
 The animators create this sensation by using the image of water.
 At his first music competition with Kaori, Kousei begins to panic as he plays the accompanying piano piece.
 Although he is in a bright music hall, the scenery around him becomes dark and encased in blue- like he is really at the bottom of the ocean, surrounded by suffocating water.
 As he plays, bubbles float up from between the keys as he hits them, producing a gulb-gulb sound instead of the intended notes.
 “The ocean” is a symbol for fear; it shows how as Kousei’s stability is unraveling into panic.
 Kousei “sinks” into this self-made ocean, into his panic and self-doubt.
 This image clearly portrays how he is “drowning” in despair.

 Note: If you have anxiety or panic attacks like Kousei, please seek professional help and find a therapist near you.
 Extreme anxiety can lead to other medical issues and worsening mental health.